hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

 What I take from this is that, in other words, developer productivity and the overall velocity of innovation are best thought of as a product of collective social learning.
 Fortunately, collective social learning is well studied in humans as a cumulative culture, and we would do well to learn from that existing and rich body of work.
-Bringing everything together, I take this to mean that, in my opinion, focusing on a collective environment directly implies that the facilitation and creation of that environment becomes a top priority for a high performing enterprise, and we can understand how to operationalize this facilitation by framing it in the lens of socio-economic systems.
+Bringing everything together, I take this to mean that, in my opinion, focusing on a collective environment directly implies that the facilitation and creation of that environment becomes a top priority for a high performing enterprise, and we can understand how to operationalise this facilitation by framing it in the lens of socio-economic systems.

 To put concisely: The journey to high performance in a community is equivalent to pursuing the art of learning.
 For an enterprise, that means the enterprise should built towards having and maintaining a culture that seeks to understand itself better.